KevinKuo41/Default_Prediction_On_LendingClub_NeuralNets/09_Model_Comparison/README.md

 ## 3. Precision-Recall Curve
 #### In terms of the Precision-Recall Curve, no matter how hard we tried to imporve the NN models, they still cannot achieve an over 50% average precision.
 Among them, the NN2 model achieve the highest AP of 49.03%.
-Frankly speaking, the performance of NN models are worse than that of the XGBoost and RF models.
+Frankly speaking, in the given dataset, the performance of NN models are worse than that of the XGBoost and RF models.
 ### - NN2, NN3 & NN4 Comparison
 | Model     | Precision-Recall |
 |-----------|------------------|